t3knoid/homelab/iscsi.md

 The target is the “provider.”
 It exposes block devices—LUNs—to initiators on the network, acting like a network-backed disk array.

-Together, they form a virtualized storage pipeline across your LAN.
+Together, they form a virtualized storage pipeline across the LAN.

 ---